Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Attackers compromised a small number of employee login credentials and used that access to reach the user database.
 The breach went undetected for over two months. eBay was criticized for the slow disclosure timeline.
 They discovered the breach in late February but didn’t notify users until May.

 Financial information was stored separately and wasn’t compromised.
-But the combination of names and addresses enabled identity theft.
+But the combination of names and addresses opened the door to identity theft.
 Birthdates made targeted phishing easier too.

 Lesson: Employee credential monitoring is critical.
 Attackers used valid credentials to access systems without triggering alerts.
-Faster detection and disclosure protects users from extended exposure windows.
+Faster detection and disclosure protect users from extended exposure windows.

 17. Canva (137 Million Records)

 The passwords were hashed with bcrypt, a strong algorithm that makes cracking difficult.
 Some users who authenticated via Google had their tokens exposed.
-Canva’s rapid response limited the damage.
+Canva’s rapid response contained the damage.

-Lesson: Strong cryptographic protections keep users safe even when breaches occur.
-Canva’s use of bcrypt meant most passwords remained secure.
-Detecting attacks in progress allows faster response.
+Lesson: Strong cryptographic protections keep users safe even when breaches happen.
+Canva’s use of bcrypt meant most passwords stayed secure.
+Catching attacks in progress allows faster response.

 18. Heartland Payment Systems (130 Million Cards)